DESTiNYRo/betteryourself_website/README.md

 Hello all!
-I would like to introduce my Better Yourself website
+I would like to introduce my Better Yourself website.

 Through Codepaths Intro to Web Dev 101 course I took in the fall of 2023, I was able to create a starter website.